Alright! Old Penny here.

 Pre-euro national coins are now collectible.
 French francs, German marks, Italian lire, Spanish pesetas — people hoarded them.
 Some Vatican and San Marino euros have tiny mintages and are worth serious money.
 Monaco euro coins regularly sell for 50-100 times face value.

 Britannias (UK), Maple Leafs (Canada), Eagles (USA), Krugerrands (South Africa), Philharmonics (Austria).
 These are investment coins — value tracks the gold or silver price plus a small premium.
-CGT-free in the UK if they're legal tender (Britannias and Sovereigns).
+CGT-free (Capital Gains Tax-free โ meaning no tax to pay on any profit) in the UK if they're legal tender (Britannias and Sovereigns).

 Coin Grading — Condition Is King